GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Prevent possible conflict in the View editor with themes/plugins that use Bootstrap's tooltip library

 = 2.16.3 on December 21, 2022 =

 * Fixed: Caching wouldn't always clear when an entry was added or modified